bhavesh1129/MultiplayerCardGame/README.md

 <br /><br />
 In conclusion, designing a multiplayer card game that supports multiple players and different types of cards is a fun and challenging project that involves implementing game logic and user interface design.
 By following the rules and implementation details outlined above, you can create an exciting game that will provide hours of entertainment for players of all skill levels.

-# How to Execute the Application
+## How to Execute the Application

 This readme explains how to execute the application to run a multiplayer card game.
-The game is developed using Java programming language and can be run using any Integrated Development Environment (IDE) such as Spring Tool Suite (STS), IntelliJ, Eclipse, etc. The application can be downloaded in a zip format from the provided link, and then it can be extracted to a directory of your choice.
+The game is developed using Java programming language and can be run using any Integrated Development Environment (IDE) such as IntelliJ, Eclipse, etc. The application can be downloaded in a zip format from the provided link, and then it can be extracted to a directory of your choice.
 Once the extraction is complete, follow the steps below to run the application:

 1. Open your chosen IDE.
 2. Import the extracted file as a new project in your IDE.
 3. Locate the Main class in the main package.
 4. Run the Main class to start the application.

 Note that no extra dependencies are required to run the application.

-# Kinds of Responses
+## Kinds of Responses

 After executing the application, you can expect one of two responses: